-Grant projects funded through the County Grant Program can be completed after the end of the fiscal year per Department approval; however, grant funding must be expended no later than June 30, 2022, unless otherwise communicated to the Department.
-Project deliverables are due to the Department no later than July 15, 2022.
+Grant projects funded through the County Grant Program can be completed after the end of the fiscal year per HCPF approval; however, grant funding must be expended no later than June 30, 2026, unless otherwise communicated to HCPF.
+Project deliverables are due to HCPF no later than July 15, 2026.

 Grant funds will only be used as specified in the approved grant proposal.
 No other expenditures other than those directly tied to the proposed project and described on the line-item budget submitted with the grant application are allowed.
+The applicant must distinguish between budgeted amounts covered by the grant and/or only covered by the local match.